Piasttorun/group4-nodejs/README.md

 ## Virtual Network

-First, we created our Azure Virtual Network which we made sure was located in the UK South region and we gave the address space of 10.0.0.0/16.
+First, we created our Azure Virtual Network within the UK South region with the address space of 10.0.0.0/16.
 As the NodeJS app has both an app and database we created two subnets, one for each vm.
 The app vm has an address space of 10.0.2.0/16. and the database vm has an address space of 10.0.3.0/16.